xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-zoekt/index.md

 --set gitlab-zoekt.indexStorage=128Gi   # Zoekt node disk size.
 Zoekt uses about three times the repository storage.
 ```

-## Resources
+## Set CPU and memory usage

-You might want to also set proper requests/limits.
-Below you can see current GitLab.com values (as of 2024-01-17), which need to be tuned depending on your use case:
+You can define requests and limits for Zoekt by modifying the following GitLab.com default settings:

 ```yaml
   webserver: